 Nuisance Black Bears

-Due to residents non-compliance with direction to avoid attracting nuisance bears and the amount of nuisance bear activity in the Town of Wilton, DEC is shifting from an educational mode to an enforcement mode.
+Due to the amount of nuisance bear activity in the Town of Wilton and residents non-compliance with direction to avoid attracting nuisance bears, DEC is shifting from an educational mode to an enforcement mode.

 NEVER FEED BEARS INTENTIONALLY.
 Feeding bears intentionally is illegal and a ticketable offense.
 Bears that obtain food from humans will continue to seek food from humans and become nuisance bears.